ethanman102/Chartreuse/README.md

 ## Copyright

-The users claiming copyright, if they wish to be known, can list their names here...
+The authors claiming copyright, if they wish to be known, can list their names here...

 *